vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 * `install-ako-for-management-cluster`: default configuration for management cluster
 * `install-ako-for-all`:  default configuration for all workload clusters.
 By default, all the workload clusters reference this file for their virtual IP networks and service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.

-As per this Tanzu deployment, create 2 more ADCs:
+As per this Tanzu deployment, create two more ADCs:

 * `tanzu-ako-for-shared`: Used by shared services cluster to deploy the virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.